primeroIMS/primero-x-localized/docs/remote-onboarding-pipeline.md

   ```
 - [ ] Properly setup DNS.
 Provide hostname.
 - [ ] Indicate if you will use an external PostgreSQL database.
 If not, a database will be created via Docker with generated credentials (not recommended).
-- [ ] The baseline configurations template choice: (CP-IA, GBV).
+- [ ] The baseline configurations template choice: (CP-IA, GBV, MRM).
 Configurations are staged in UNICEF's primero-x-configuration Git repo.
 If this onboard is a migration from Tier 3, pick the template that is closest to your current configuration.
+In case you want to use another repository, it should not be a private repository, because we do not handle 'secrets' in our inventory file.
 - [ ] Primero Languages (locales)
 - [ ] The email address that Primero system email notifications will be sent from (see below for SMTP details).
 - [ ] Choose if your implementation will use a procured TLS Certificate or [Let's Encrypt](https://letsencrypt.org/).
 If you are using a procured certificate, it will need to be staged on the local Primero server.